socialize/socialize-sdk-ios/Documentation/sphinx/source/getting_started.rst

 Setting up your Socialize Keys
 -------------------------------
-To incorporate the Socialize UI views into your app you need to be authenticated.
+To utilize the iOS SDK and views into your app we need to let the library know your app key and secret.
+If you need to get a application key and secret you can get one at `http://www.getsocialize.com/apps <http://www.getsocialize.com/apps>`_

 .. raw:: html